Every business scans the marketplace for the best vendor so they can make an informed purchase.

 An RFQ isn’t required for every procurement order.
 There are certain situations in which a request for a quote is used:

-- Bulk product quantity is needed on an ongoing basis (for example, raw material for constructing a table)
+- Bulk product quantity is needed on an ongoing basis (for example, raw materials for constructing a table).

-- Standard product specifications without any scope of customization (for example, an RFQ for screws for a steel almirah)
+- There are standard product specifications without any scope of customization (for example, an RFQ for screws for a steel almirah).

-- There is no requirement for add-on service or maintenance contract
+- There is no requirement for an add-on service or maintenance contract.

 Are there different types of RFQs?